 In June, 2005, a portion of the above bonds were refinanced through the issue of 2005 General Obligation Refunding Bonds (the "Refunding Bonds").
 These bonds in the amount of \$55,771,886.25 were also sold at a premium (total proceeds of \$63,734,231.05).
 A portion of the bond proceeds (\$7,848,411.73) was deposited into the District's Bond Fund to be used for the District's project list.
-The rest of the proceeds (\$55,885,819.32) were deposited into an escrow account to (1) advance refund and defease the bonds maturing on and after August 1, 2015 of the District's outstanding Election of 2004 General Obligation Bonds, Series 2004 A (the "Refunded Bonds"), (2) pay the debt service on the Refunded Bonds, including principal, due on and prior to August 1, 2014 and (3) pay all legal, financial and contingent costs in connection with the issuance of the Refunding Bonds.
+The rest of the proceeds (\$55,885,819.32) were deposited into an escrow account to (1) advance refund and defease the bonds maturing on and after August 1, 2015 of the District's outstanding Election of 2004 General Obligation Bonds, Series 2004 A (the "Refunded Bonds"), (2) pay the debt service on the Refunded Bonds, including principal, due on and prior to August 1, 2014 and (3) pay all legal, financial and contingent costs in connection with the issuance of the Bonds.
+Bond issuance costs of \$770,375.09 were incurred in connection with the issuance of the Refunding Bonds.

 The bond proceeds may not be used for District employees' salaries or other administration costs.
 In November, 2004 the Attorney General of California issued an opinion stating that districts may use Proposition 39 bond proceeds to pay the salaries of district employees to the extent they perform administrative oversight work on construction projects authorized by a voter approved bond measure.
-The District did not spend any bond proceeds on salaries of District employees for the year ended June 30, 2005.
+The District did not spend any bond proceeds on salaries of District employees for the years ended June 30, 2006 and 2005.